apache/spark/docs/apache-airflow/upgrade-check.rst

 .. note::

    On November 2020, new version of PIP (20.3) has been released with a new, 2020 resolver.
-This resolver does not yet work with Apache Airflow and might leads to errors in installation - depends on your choice of extras.
+This resolver does not yet work with Apache Airflow and might lead to errors in installation - depends on your choice of extras.
 In order to install Airflow you need to either downgrade pip to version 20.2.4 ``pip install --upgrade pip==20.2.4`` or, in case you use Pip 20.3, you need to add option ``--use-deprecated legacy-resolver`` to your pip install command.